spacecatpixel/lokidocs/docs/FAQ.md

 ###**What is Loki?**

 Loki provides users with tools to interact online in an anonymous, decentralised, secure and private way.
-By combining a private transaction network, the $LOKI cryptocurrency, economically incentivised [Service Nodes](../ServiceNodes/SNOverview), Loki is able to create a trustless quorum based mixnet called [Lokinet](../Lokinet/LokinetOverview).
+By combining a private transaction network, the $LOKI cryptocurrency, economically incentivised [Service Nodes](../ServiceNodes/SNOverview), Loki is able to create a trustless quorum based onion router called [Lokinet](../Lokinet/LokinetOverview).
 Built into Lokinet is [Loki Messenger](../LokiServices/Messenger) - a decentralised, anonymous and private messaging service.
 Front end applications, known as [Service Node Apps](../Lokinet/SNApps) (SNApps) operate on Lokinet, and will allow browser integration and contribution from our open-source community.

 ###**Is Loki Proof of Work (PoW) or Proof of Service (PoS)?**